catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 To install the CWP version of SilverStripe its best to check the CWP page for instructions on how to do this.
 This page can be found here: https://www.cwp.govt.nz/developer-docs/en/1.8/getting_started/

-Though the docs there seem a little out of date as the repositories have moved from Gitlab to Github, so follow the instructions below.
+Though the docs there seem a little out of date as the repositories have moved from Gitlab to Github, so follow the instructions below to set up SilverStripe on your training room computer.

 # Prerequisites